Clean (programming language): How Clean works

-Computation is based on graph rewriting and reduction.
+Computing is based on graph rewriting and reduction.
 Constants such as numbers are graphs and functions are graph rewriting formulas.
-This, combined with compilation to native code, makes Clean programs which use high abstraction run relatively fast according to the Computer Language Benchmarks Game.
+This, combined with compiling to native code, makes Clean programs which use high abstraction run relatively fast according to The Computer Language Benchmarks Game.
+A 2008 benchmark showed that Clean native code performs similarly to the Glasgow Haskell Compiler (GHC), depending on the benchmark.

 Compiling

+Compilation of Clean to machine code is performed as follows: